 In 2002, John’s friend asked him to DJ a party.
 John had never DJed before, so he hesitated, but his friend insisted.
 He knew John was a music nerd who could cater to a diverse goup of people by playing both old and new music in a wide variety of styles.
 The party was a huge success.

 That one gig led to another, and another, and within that same year, John was DJing at two bars and a trendy clothing store four times a week.
 Contacts he made at these gigs invited him to play parties all over the city, and he even did an opening slot for the Washington D.C. duo Thievery Corporation.

-In 2003, John moved to Toronto and started DJing at the now defunct Andy Poolhall in Little Italy for five years.
-Over the years, John’s been playing parties, weddings, corporate and gallery events and even did a benefit gala for Toronto City Hall workers.
-His music collection is still growing and he attends shows and concerts regularly.
+In 2003, John moved to Toronto and started DJing at the now-defunct Andy Poolhall in Little Italy, a standing gig for five years.
+Since then, John has been playing parties, weddings, corporate and gallery events, and even a benefit gala for Toronto City Hall workers.
+Over the years, John has done over 500 DJ gigs, not counting residencies.
+He continues to add to his music collection and he regularly attends shows and concerts.